Redundancy of the cosmological evolution equations and its relationship with the initial conditions: The various cases in an ever expanding or ever contracting universe

 from both sides of the last equation, we get

 At this stage, this equation does not convey anything interesting.
 It can become interesting if we define

 and write Eq.~(\ref{friedpc1}) as

 This equation shows that the Friedmann equation may not hold when we obtain the dynamics of the system from the pressure equation and the continuity equation.
 If and only if $F(t)=0$ for all instants in the interval $[t_i\,,\,t_f]$, the Friedmann equation will be valid throughout the interval.
-In general for arbitrary initial conditions, $F(t)$ is never zero at any point inside the interval.
-Consequently for arbitrary initial conditions this dynamical evolution will not satisfy the Friedmann equation.
-The resultant dynamical evolution cannot be a valid solution of the cosmological evolution equations.
+In general for arbitrary initial conditions, $F(t)$ is never zero for all points inside the time interval.
+Consequently, for arbitrary initial conditions this dynamical evolution will not satisfy the Friedmann equation and the resultant dynamical evolution may not be a valid solution of the cosmological evolution equations.